Project-Marduk/ProjectRepo/README.md

 - Be extensible to later allow collaborative editing
 - Be able to export diagrams to either PNG or SVG formats
 - Each of these functions should be provided by both the Web and Desktop UIs

+As we near the end of development, this will be updated to reflect our work.

 ## Why is this useful?